bk/wmk/readme.md

   dict where each key is a format name and its value is either a dict with the keys `extra_args` and/or `filters`, or a list (which then is interpreted as the value of the `extra_args` setting).

+- `slugify_dirs`: Affects the names of directories created in `htdocs` because of the `pretty_path` setting.
+If `true` (which is the default), the name will be identical to the `slug` of the source file.
+If explicitly set to `false`, then the directory name will be the same as the basename of the source file, almost regardless of the characters in the filename.

 - `use_cache`: boolean, True by default.
 If you set this to False, the rendering cache will be disabled.
 This is useful for small and medium-sized